Kneaded eraser

-A kneaded eraser, also commonly known as a putty rubber, is a pliable erasing tool used by artists.
-It is usually made of a grey or white unvulcanized rubber (though it can be found in many different colors, such as green, blue, hot pink, yellow, and so forth) resembling putty or chewing gum.
-It functions by absorbing and "picking up" graphite and charcoal particles, in addition to carbon, colored pencil, or pastel marks.
-It neither wears nor leaves residue ("eraser crumbs"), however collect graphite and dust more easily, leading to it more prone to getting darker.
-They can either be washed or thrown away (typically meaning they last for shorter periods of time than the average eraser).
+A kneaded eraser, also known as a putty rubber, is a pliable erasing tool used by artists.
+It is usually made of unvulcanized rubber, typically gray or white, resembling putty or chewing gum.
+It functions by absorbing graphite and charcoal particles, in addition to carbon, colored pencil, or pastel marks.
+It neither wears nor leaves residue ("eraser crumbs"), but it collects graphite and dust more easily, leading to it being more prone to getting darker.
+Typically, a kneaded eraser lasts for less time than a regular eraser before being discarded.
+However, it can last forever if maintained by washing and kneading.